 Looking After the Land

-The sudden arrival of large numbers of people in a small area can place significant pressure on the local environment.
-Refugees and internally displaced people (IDP) often have no choice but to rely on natural resources for their survival, particularly during an emergency.
-Trees may be cut to build or support simple shelters, wood may be collected to cook meals or to keep warm, and wild game, fruit, herbs and other plants might be gathered as a source of food or medicine.
-Unless controlled, these and related activities can quickly get out of hand and have a negative impact on the environment as well as the displaced and host populations.
+Refugees and internally displaced people often have to rely on natural resources for their survival, particularly during an emergency.
+Trees may be cut to build or support simple shelters; firewood may be collected to cook meals or to keep warm; and wild game, fruit, herbs and other plants might be gathered as a source of food or medicine.
+These natural resources are also often used for livelihood and income-generation activities, such as agriculture or making charcoal to sell in local markets.
+However, unsustainable use of natural resources can lead to environmental degradation, with lasting impacts on natural resources and on the well-being of refugee and host communities relying on the environment.